The program information below is valid for the fall 2022 term (September 1, 2022 - December 31, 2022).

 - PhD Thesis

 - An acceptable thesis on an advanced research topic must be submitted.
 The topic of the thesis and the quality of the research will be such as to merit publication in reputable scholarly media.
-Detailed specifications of the format of the thesis are available from the appropriate Graduate Office.

 - Acceptance of the thesis requires satisfactory completion of a Final Oral Examination.